1) What is the deadline for application?

 SFU's English language requirements for foreign-trained applicants are set by the Dean of Graduate Studies Office.
 Please see here.

 Detailed information on program requirements is available from Jason Congdon, Graduate Program Coordinator (firstname.lastname@example.org)

 4) What is the adjudication process for admissions?

 The adjudication committee for graduate applications consists of three faculty members, three graduate students, plus the Graduate Chair.
-The committee weighs applications on the basis of proposed course of work, proof of capability in working at the graduate level (writing samples), grades and the strength of letters of recommendation.
+The committee weighs applications on the basis of the applicant's proposed research, proof of capability in working at the graduate level (writing samples), grades, and the strength of letters of recommendation.
 A crucial qualification for admission is the prospective student’s “fit” with the faculty support available through the School.
 It is important that you take into consideration, when outlining your proposed program of study, the areas of general interest of our faculty.
 Because admission is contingent upon the School’s ability to provide adequate supervision for the proposed work, you are encouraged to contact members of the faculty whom you consider as potential supervisors to ensure their interest and availability should your application be successful.
-You can find the faculty contact list in the Menu, under the People section of the website.
+You can find the School's faculty profiles here.

 5) What areas or fields of interest are covered by the School of Communication?

 The School of Communication offers an array of areas of graduate study, including science and technology studies; technology policy; cultural studies; applied communication (video and sound production, publishing); political economy, semiotic and critical discourse approaches to culture and society; media analysis; popular culture; and the history and theory of communication.
 Courses are offered year round.
 In addition, special topics seminars and, directed studies courses are also offered.
 A complete list is available here.